Ferdydh/vsportfest/README.md

 # vsportfest
-The main Repository for vsportfest-mun 2021
+The Repository for a promotional website of an event held by the indonesian student association in Munich calles "vsportfest"